 3.3.1.
-PaPs for the yearly Timetable
+PaPs for the Annual Timetable

-In accordance to article 14-3 of the Regulation, the infrastructure managers of the Rail Freight Corridor n°4 "Atlantic" define together the pre-arranged paths for the international freight trains of the Corridor.
+In accordance to article 14-3 of the Regulation, the IMs of the Rail Freight Corridor "Atlantic" define together the PaPs for the international freight trains of the Corridor.
 To reach this, they must take in account:

-- (i) The evaluation, by the EEIG CFM4, of the necessities of capacity of freight trains running through the Rail Freight Corridor n°4 "Atlantic" - (ii) The necessities of other types of transports, as the passenger transport.
+- (i) The evaluation, by the EEIG Atlantic Corridor, of the necessities of capacity of freight trains running through the Rail Freight Corridor "Atlantic" - (ii) The necessities of other types of transports, as the passenger transport.